 And it's cheaper - no arsenal of herbicides, fungicides, or pesticides to buy.
 Which frankly scared me anyway.

 I found I loved the clean look of permanent vegetable beds that help prevent compacted soil that comes from walking on it (good for soil health) and how neat and tidy my flower beds looked with their annual layers of paper and compost (which also feeds the soil, eliminating the need for extra fertilizer in most cases).

 Over the years I have learned that there are some tried and true gardening tips that help to make our gardening lives easier - I promise.

-Want to see me talk about some of these tips in my garden?
-Be sure to watch the video and then read on for all twenty-one tips:
+Want to see me walk you through these tips in my garden?
+Watch the video below and then read on for all twenty-one tips:

 21 Organic Gardening Tips